Community Associations: Preferred Places to Call Home

 For the seventh time in 13 years, Americans living in homeowners’ associations and condominiums say they’re overwhelmingly satisfied in their communities:

-85% of residents rate their overall community association experience as positive (63%) or neutral (22%).
+85% of residents rate their overall HOA community management experience as positive (63%) or neutral (22%).

 84% say members of their elected governing board “absolutely” or “for the most part” serve the best interests of their communities.

-73% say their community managers provide value and support to residents and their associations.
+73% say their HOA Community Management employees provide value and support to residents and their associations.

 90% say their association’s rules protect and enhance property values (62%) or have a neutral effect (28%); only 4% say the rules harm property values.